 The ICRC survey explored millennials’ views on conflict, future warfare and values underpinning international humanitarian laws, such as the use of torture against enemy combatants.
 It covers both war-ravaged and mainly peaceful regions of the world.

 Market research firm Ipsos conducted the survey from June 1 to Oct.
-7, 2019 in Afghanistan, Colombia, France, Indonesia, Israel, Malaysia, Mexico, Nigeria, the Palestinian territories, Russia, South Africa, Syria, Switzerland, the United Kingdom, Ukraine, and the United States.
+7, 2019 in Afghanistan, Colombia, France, Indonesia, Israel, Malaysia, Mexico, Nigeria, Palestine, Russia, South Africa, Syria, Switzerland, the United Kingdom, Ukraine, and the United States.

 The results showed a creeping sense that brutality is sometimes permissible.
 As many as 37 percent of respondents said they believe torture is acceptable under some circumstances, despite being told the United Nations Convention Against Torture forbids it.
 Fifteen percent said they believe military commanders should pursue victory at any cost, regardless of civilian casualties.